News & Insights

 3. Establish a Grievance Procedure

 A grievance procedure outlines how and where a complaint can be filed with your municipality.
 It also establishes the timeframes in which you will respond, and how the complainant can appeal if they disagree with the outcome.
-There are numerous benefits of having a grievance procedure in place: promoting consistency; having documentation (in case of litigation); and providing complainants a formal process.
+There are numerous benefits of having a grievance procedure in place: promoting consistency; having documentation (in case of litigation); and providing a formal complaints process.

 4. Document Your Current State of Compliance

 There’s no doubt that every municipality has improved accessibility over the last 30 years—document it.
-What you are responsible for?
+What are you responsible for?
 What evaluations have been completed?
 How complete are they?
 What still needs to be evaluated?

 5. Develop Internal Design Standards, Specifications, and Details